 - Have an established partnership with a local or state education agency (if not the lead entity).

 - Demonstrate a commitment to racial equity in data integration and across the data life cycle.

 Applicants may be located anywhere in the United States and working at the state, local, or tribal level.
 Current members of the AISP Network are welcome to apply and will be evaluated by the same standards as all applicants.
-Please explore the RFA and register for the informational webinar.
+Please explore the RFA and view a recording of the informal webinar.

 - February 23: Optional informational webinar at 12pm ET.
-Register here.
+View recording here.

 - March 31: Applications due.
 See RFA for submission details.

 - April 24-28: Video conference interviews with selected finalists.